 I have to insert a rant here because a lot of early development of solar cells was done in the US, but we didn't support our local industry because fossil fuels were too cheap.
-As a result those businesses failed and now we buy our solar panels from Germany.
+As a result those businesses failed and now we buy our solar panels from Germany and China.
 (Close to 100% of our own home electricity usage is met by the panels we installed last year.)

 Our government is still looking backwards to the industry of yesterday rather than forward into how we can succeed in the future.
 For example, the new tax proposal slashes R&D tax relief.
 Grrr.